nirma4869/Sytematic-Evalution-of-Document-Embedding-Techniques/README.md

 # Step-by-Step Guidance:

 1. **Manage File Paths**:
-   - The datasets are specified as paths within the models, and the files are stored in a GitHub repository.
+   - The datasets are specified as paths within the models.
 Place the **Implementation** folder in your MyDrive to ensure everything functions properly.
 If you change the path, make sure to adjust it for each dataset accordingly.

 2. **Set Up Google Colab**:
    - Ensure that you run each section of the notebook sequentially to prevent complications across different datasets.
 The simplest method is to click on **"Runtime"** and then select **"Run All."**

+3. **Token Requirement**:
+   - When working with Llama 3, a token from Hugging Face is necessary.
+Be prepared to enter this token when prompted during the model loading process.

-3. **Access MyDrive**:
+4. **Access MyDrive**:
    - For each file, you will need to grant access to your Google Drive.
 This is essential for reading the datasets and storing results.

-4. **Token Requirement**:
-   - When working with Llama 3, a token from Hugging Face is necessary.
-Be prepared to enter this token when prompted during the model loading process.

 # Conclusion